sbalcar/HeterRecomPortfolio/README.md

 ```

 #### Run input batches
-The systems in each run takes one file (Batch instance) from the input directory, deletes it and runs it.
+The systems in each run takes one file (TaskDefinition instance) from the input directory, deletes it and runs it.

 ```sh
 $ cp -r batches/* inputs/